avndreas/210-final-project/README.md

 - I would like to be able to edit the information above for any existing SCP except for its number.
 - I would like to be able to delete an SCP from the catalogue.
 - I should be able to view all SCPs as a legible list.
+- I want to be able to save the database manually, and automatically when quitting the program.
+- I want to be able to load the database from file.